RasheedRashid/research-center/README.md

 - FastAPI to build and serve the REST API
 - Scikit-learn for K-Means clustering and model evaluation
 - Pandas and NumPy for data processing and analysis
-- Docker to containerize and deploy the application
+- Docker to containerise and deploy the application
 - Joblib to save and load the trained model

 ## Author